Toronto ravine system: Origin

-Prior to the arrival of European settlers, the landscape from Lake Ontario to the Oak Ridge Moraine was dominated by forests of maple, beech, and hemlock trees; while its low-lying areas were made up of forests and shrub swamps, with extensive marches along the Toronto shoreline.
-A large number of the trees surrounding the Town of York were logged in the early 19th century, including a number of trees in the ravine system.
+Before the arrival of European settlers, the landscape from Lake Ontario to the Oak Ridge Moraine was dominated by forests of maple, beech, and hemlock trees, while its low-lying areas were made up of forests and shrub swamps, with extensive marches along the Toronto shoreline.
+A large number of the trees surrounding the Town of York were logged in the early 19th century, including many trees in the ravine system.
 However, portions of the ravine system saw limited human developments, with flood-prone areas of the ravine having prevented large-scale urban developments.
 As a result, the ravine system holds the largest collection of trees in the city that predates European colonization.

-The ravine system also saw significant alterations as a result of human activity in the 19th and early 20th century; as several natural valleys were filled in, rivers rechannelled or buried entirely, and wetlands drained in order to facilitate new developments.
+The ravine system also saw significant alterations as a result of human activity in the 19th and early 20th centuries, as several natural valleys were filled in, rivers rechannelled or buried entirely, and wetlands drained to facilitate new developments.
 The Don River was altered near the mouth of the river, with a concrete channel created to prevent the Port Lands from flooding.
 Creeks and ravines within downtown Toronto were also buried during this period, including Garrison and Taddle Creek.
-As a result of these changes, the Don River, and a small portion of Taddle Creek was the only remaining waterways that flowed into Toronto Bay by the mid-20th century.
-The surviving portions of Toronto's ravine system primarily surround four waterways, the Don River, Highland Creek, Humber River, and the Rouge River; although smaller ravines can also be found along the other waterways of Toronto, including Etobicoke Creek and Mimico Creek.
+As a result of these changes, the Don River and a small portion of Taddle Creek were the only remaining waterways that flowed into Toronto Bay by the mid-20th century.
+The surviving portions of Toronto's ravine system primarily surround four waterways—the Don River, Highland Creek, Humber River, and the Rouge River—although smaller ravines can also be found along the other waterways of Toronto, including Etobicoke Creek and Mimico Creek.